Professor of Clinical Psychology

 Degree/Date: Ph.D.
 1985 Institution: New York University Specialization: Psychology

 Postdoctoral Training: 1991 Institution: Columbia University Specialization: Psychiatry in HIV/AIDS

 Psychosocial processes that influence health and adaptational functioning of populations at extreme risk for poor health.
 Identifying factors that influence poor health and intervene between the hypothesized causes and effects.

-Theoretical and empirical research focusing on attachment, the development of personal and social identity, and the experience of stress, especially with respect to the implications of these for health.
-The role of intersectionality in such endeavors is also of interest.
+Current Projects: Theoretical and empirical research focusing on attachment, the development of personal and social identity, and the experience of stress.
+The implications of these considerations for mental and physical health are of concern, as is the role of intersectionality in these relations.